How to Be Confident

 It is important to tell people that God loves them and that you love them.
 However, words are not enough: ‘My dear children, let’s not just talk about love; let’s practice real love’ (v.18, MSG).
 Demonstrate your love in the way that Jesus did – by actions, especially towards the poor.

 This is a hugely challenging command in a world where many of our brothers and sisters are in desperate need.
-We must take action on issues of injustice, global poverty, creation care and preventable disease.
+We must take action on issues like injustice, global poverty, creation care and preventable disease.
 Also, in the context of the local church, show your love, not just with words, but also with actions and in truth.

 God wants you to be confident before him (v.21).
 He wants you to be ‘bold and free before God!’ (v.21, MSG).